Iran welcomes French business chiefs after sanctions eased

 Under November's interim deal between Iran and six world powers, Teheran agreed to stop production of 20 percent enriched uranium by January 20.

-In return, some sanctions imposed over the nuclear programme - which Western countries suspect is aimed at developing arms despite Iranian denials - were relaxed from that date.
+In return, some sanctions imposed over the nuclear program - which Western countries suspect is aimed at developing arms despite Iranian denials - were relaxed from that date.

-Iran will be able to spend $4.2 billion (£2.5 billion) in unfrozen funds over six months, although most sanctions remain pending a long-term agreement.
+Iran will be able to spend $4.2 billion in unfrozen funds over six months, although most sanctions remain pending a long-term agreement.

 In the short term, business opportunities are limited, but the potential of Iran's market is a magnet for foreign firms seeking long-term opportunities.